IbrahimSabriOrene/simple-eshop-api-with-auth0/README.md

 ### Simple Eshop Web APi With Auth0

-##### The main purpouse of this project is learning fundamentals of web api's, logging, exception handling and OAuth0.
+##### The main purpose of this project is learning fundamentals of web api's, logging, exception handling and OAuth0.

 ### How to run this project: